kikitux/nested/README.md

 ### nested

-This is a C++ sample project that use CMAKE and includes catch.hpp test
+This is a C++ sample project that use CMAKE and includes catch.hpp test.

+The main code is on `nodejs/main.hpp`, is where our code lives.

+This generate `build/nestedt` that include all the test to the funtions.

+If all good, then a `nodejs` module is generated, and more test happen `test/app.js`.

+If all good, the code is deployd to [atlas](http://atlas.hashicorp.com)

 ![https://travis-ci.org/kikitux/nested.svg](https://travis-ci.org/kikitux/nested.svg)